indiravats/portfolio/content/research/rmml.md

 ### Description
 **Guide:** **Dr. Ping-Lang Yen** (Professor, Department of Biomechatronics Engineering, National Taiwan University)

 I interned with the Robotics and Medical Mechatronics Laboratory in National Taiwan University through the Taiwan Education Exchange Program (TEEP) for a period of three months.
-In this time, I conducted a feasibility study to explore the potential of GPT-4 in robot-assisted surgical path planning.
+In this time, I proposed a novel workflow mechanism for robot-assisted surgical path planning.
 I leveraged GPT-4 and 3D Slicer to develop a tool that assists doctors in interactively planning multidimensional needle paths for tumor ablation.
-This project involved not only the creation of the tool itself, but also the proposal of a novel workflow methodology for surgical path planning.
-By integrating GPT-4 with prompt engineering and 3D Slicer for visualization, I developed a customized solution with the potential to significantly improve surgical efficiency.
+By integrating GPT-4 with 3D Slicer for visualization, I developed a customized solution with the potential to significantly improve surgical efficiency.

 &nbsp;